 In addition to helping you prepare for your ABPTS certification exam, our residencies will guide you along the path to becoming a clinical expert in your area of specialty.

-The Brooks Institute of Higher Learning offers seven on-site physical therapy residencies, all of which are accredited by the ABPTRFE.
-Through mentoring, classwork, psychomotor labs, and other unique learning experiences, our programs will advance your skills in the areas of clinical competence, scholarship, education, professionalism, and patient management.
+The Brooks Institute of Higher Learning offers a total of eight on-site residencies.
+Through mentoring, classwork, psychomotor labs, and other unique learning experiences, our nursing and physical therapy programs will advance your skills in the areas of clinical competence, scholarship, education, professionalism, and patient management.
 Our residents are offered full salary and benefits with Brooks Rehabilitation, which gives them the opportunity to work side by side with experts in all areas of rehabilitation medicine.
+Physical therapy residencies are accredited by the ABPTRFE.

 Our Orthopaedic residents have the unique opportunity to practice in state-of-the art outpatient facilities alongside experts in multiple disciplines and specialty populations.
 In addition, residents from all of the Brooks IHL residency programs comprehensively participate in foundational courses, allowing for development of professional relationships with colleagues of various specialty practice areas.